GrimAnticheat/Grim/README.md

 * World changes are queued until they reach the player
 * This means breaking blocks under a player does not false the anticheat
-* Everything from flying status to movement speed will be latency compensated
+* Everything from flying status to movement speed will be latency-compensated

 ### Inventory compensation

-* The player's inventory is tracked to prevent ghost blocks at high latency, and other errors
+* The player's inventory is tracked to prevent ghost blocks at high latency as well as other errors

 ### Secure by design, not obscurity

-* All systems are designed to be highly secure and mathematically impossible to bypass
+* All systems are designed to be highly secure and mathematically impossible to bypass, knowing all possible movements.
-* For example, the prediction engine knows all possible movements and cannot be bypassed